CanvasHS/canvashs.github.io/test.md

 #Configuring tests

 ##Module
 For the module component configuring tests is similar.
 Tests are configured using [Hspec](http://hspec.github.io/).
 Tests should be placed in the **canvashs-module/tests** folder.
-Related tests should be placed in seperate Spec files.
+For each module a seperate Spec file should be created, each spec file should end with Spec.hs.
+For example: tests for CanvasHs/Module/SubModule.hs should have a spec file at tests/CanvasHs/Module/SubModuleSpec.hs.
 Spec files will automatically be discovered.

 How to write tests with Hspec can be found in the [Getting started with Hspec tutorial](http://hspec.github.io/getting-started.html).